 Everyone draws a name and that's the character they have to play for an entire day.
 You may get funny stares at the grocery store as you carry your umbrella and speak in a British accent, Mary Poppins, but you can't break character no matter what you have to do today.

 Build a Book NookMake books prominent stars in your home.
-Give them their own special place.
+Create a reading space that's a special getaway for your kids.

 A book nook can be a corner of the room with books placed in a basket.
 It can be a fort made with chairs and a blanket that you both can sneak into to read together.